phil-mansfield/fit_api/questions.md

 ### How exactly should fititng power laws work?

 ### How far are we willing to go when it comes to not forcing the user to specify initial parameter vectors?

+### Should we bother with predefined functions that don't statically improve our ability to fit them?

+(There are a lot of libraries that love doing this, but it's super easy to write function pointers.)